conormcafee/mitso-marketing/site/content/caseStudies.md

   impactful campaigns that achieve long-term results.
 We are proud of what we have achieved, alongside our diverse range of clients.
 others: >-
-  We’re a one-stop shop for digital marketing, branding and other marketing and business services.
+  We are a one-stop shop for digital marketing, branding and other marketing and business services.
 We help clients both large and small across a range of different industries, to achieve business goals.
 clientLogos: